The Best Spanish Rice Recipe (Vegetarian)

 - Keep your uncooked rice packages in the crisper drawer of your fridge for ultimate freshness!

-- Technically this is Vegan Spanish Rice, as long as you stick with vegetable broth, but I enjoy using chicken broth as well.
+- Technically, this is vegan Spanish rice, as long as you stick with vegetable broth.
+I enjoy using chicken broth as well.
 You can also add pinto beans, kidney beans or black beans for more protein.

 - Add some KICK!
-Try adding a can of diced chiles, a teaspoon of chili powder, red pepper flakes, diced jalapeno pepper or poblano pepper.
+Add a can of diced chiles, a teaspoon of chili powder, red pepper flakes, and jalapeno pepper or poblano pepper.

 - Use salsa instead of tomato sauce, it will have more of a kick, and have the chunks of tomatoes, but go for it!

-- I’m a simple girl and this tasty recipe is perfect with some delicious refried beans along with these cheese enchiladas.
+- I’m a simple girl, and this tasty recipe is perfect with some delicious refried beans and cheese enchiladas, or try these fun enchilada meatballs!

-- Serve this old fashioned Spanish rice recipe in burrito bowls, use this Copycat Chipotle Chicken.
+- Serve this old fashioned Spanish rice recipe in burrito bowls.

 - Go simple and serve with chips, salsa and guacamole, maybe with a little squeeze of sour cream.